Unicorn-Barf/Portfolio_Website_HTML_CSS/README.md

 ​
 - [Markdown Guide](https://www.markdownguide.org/basic-syntax/) - I continue to use this source as a referernce when writing my README.md to understand markdown syntax.
 - [Difference between sticky and fixed position](https://stackoverflow.com/questions/19501919/difference-between-positionsticky-and-positionfixed) - This stackoverflow question helped me immensely in understanding the difference between sticky and fixed position so that I could effectively implement my sticky navbar and header.
+- [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This flexbox guide was a helpful quick reference when I had trouble with positioning my elements.
 ​
 ## Author
 ​